Ganesh4721/Tic-Tac-Toe-using-java/README.md

 ## 🎈 Development <a name="development"></a>
-1.We can run the game one player can be enter manually and another we can enter rand() method.
+1. We can run the game one player can be enter manually and another we can enter rand() method.
-2.We can connect the progarm to visualize by using the java swing.
+2. We can connect the progarm to visualize by using the java swing.
-3.We can visualize the output in the console by creating the design file where we can show the output.
+3. We can visualize the output in the console by creating the design file where we can show the output.